Metropunks hanging about a subway. It’s all they seem to do.

 Megacorp Valley is by far the busiest district in the Cyberia Universe.
-The majority of characters survive and die here, fighting over candy like two fat toddlers with sugar withdrawals.
-Some characters only visit occasionally, hoping to take down the corrupt CEOs of the megacorps and finally put an end to a corrupt system which serves only the filthy rich.
+The majority of characters survive and die here, fighting over candy like toddlers with sugar withdrawals.
+Some playable characters only visit occasionally, hoping to take down the corrupt CEOs of the megacorps and to finally put an end to a nefarious system which serves only the filthy rich and, we’re presuming, the shadowy Cyberian Council.

 The filthy rich tend to be squatting on the top floors of huge luxury skyscrapers like those seen in the above images.
-From there, they look down on the Valley ants with an evil gaze while polluting humanity with carcinogenic downloads for shitty augmented hardware.
+From there, they look down on the Valley ants with an evil gaze while polluting humanity with carcinogenic downloads for shitty augmented hardware which they think is great and they can’t live without.

-Meanwhile everyone else is packed tightly into the urban squalor below, doing whatever it takes to survive one day at a time.
-More often than not, this involves violence, fraud, theft and some particularly strong painkillers to numb the pain.
-Owning a decent gun will add a further five years to your lifespan while reducing it by the same number because everyone else also has one.
+Meanwhile everyone else is packed tightly into the urban squalor below, doing whatever it takes to survive one minute at a time.
+More often than not, this involves mindless violence, fraud, theft and some particularly strong painkillers to numb the pain.
+Owning a decent weapon will add a further five years to your lifespan while reducing it by a larger number because everyone else also has one.
+You never know who’s going to go ape shit so friendships between Saps is always volatile.

 As we have already seen, there is no law and order in the whole of the Cyberia Universe.
 The Cyberpigs are in the pockets of the filthy rich and will gladly chop somebody’s nose off for a caffeine concentrate injection or a donut oozing with earthworm protein and synthetic vanilla.

 It’s a miserable existence yet it’s still the second most desirable district in Cyberia.
-At least the occasional victim of a street robbery has some spare candy in their wallet.
-Mug somebody in Little Amsterdam and all you’re likely to find is a reusable condom which has already seen the insides of several dead sexbots.
+At least the occasional victim of a street robbery has some spare candy stashed on them somewhere.
+If you mug somebody in Little Amsterdam and all you’re likely to find is a reusable condom which has already seen the insides of several dead sexbots.

 Give Me Head’s Environment Team